alphagov/govuk-design-system/src/patterns/navigate-a-service/index.md

 - search inputs, if they only search within your service

 To help users understand what the search input will cover, include ‘Search [your service]’ as placeholder text within the search input.

+#### Phase banners

+Show the [Phase banner](/components/phase-banner/) component directly under either:

+- the Service navigation component
+- the GOV.UK header and blue colour bar (if your service does not use the Service navigation component)

+Phase banners are shown across all pages of a service, so users should understand it as a service-level message.

+You can choose to place the Phase banner in a more appropriate place for your service, however you’ll need to customise the component and provide your own CSS code to make it show correctly.

 ### Finally, show page-specific elements